 - Deep breathing techniques that can help you reset in a stressful moment

 - Reciting a positive mantra that will give you confidence and help you move past a stressful moment

 In addition to these in-the-moment stress relief techniques, there are plenty of healthy stress management tactics that you can practice daily to help keep stress at bay.
 This includes healthy habits like eating a well-balanced diet, exercising daily, and getting plenty of sleep.
 These healthy habits are associated with all sorts of positive health benefits, including weight loss and anti-aging support, but can make a huge difference in helping you manage your stress level.

 The first step to managing stress is to recognize it.
 Know what stresses you out and what the tell-tale signs are when stress is starting to negatively impact you.
 Once you can recognize stress you can start using healthy coping techniques to try managing it better in the moment.

-If you need to better manage your stress, schedule your free 15-minute consult with a Forum Health Advisor here.
+If you need to better manage your stress, contact us to schedule your 15-minute health advisor call.